-There will be a new process for the hanging of Light Pole Banners for 2019, it will still remain free of charge for non-profit organizations only.
+There is a new process for the hanging of Light Pole Banners for 2019, it will still remain free of charge for non-profit organizations only.
 2019 light pole banner signups will be reserved on a first come, first serve basis!
-Click here for the list of available dates and guidelines for 2019.

 Thank you for your cooperation in this new process for the upcoming year!
-Email Special Events Manager, Caitlin, with any questions!
+Email Special Events Manager, Caitlin Colby, for the guidelines and available dates.